abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    ![](.././media/arc8.png "kube")

-1. Run the following command to log in to the azure portal again.
+1. Run the following command to log in to the Azure portal again.

    ```
    az login -u $AppID --service-principal --tenant $TenantID -p $AppSecret
    ```

-1. Now, you will Connect the **Kubernetes cluster to Azure Arc** by executing the below command.
+1. Now, you will connect the **Kubernetes cluster to Azure Arc** by executing the below command.
 This command will take a few minutes to onboard the Kubernetes cluster to Azure Arc.

    ```
    az connectedk8s connect --name microk8s-cluster --resource-group $ResourceGroup -l $location